bogovicj/dais_learnathon_2019/README.md

 2) How to construct a deformation field and warp an image with it.
 3) How to numerically invert a displacement field.

+# Tips for a joyful transformation experience

+* **Save your transforms to disk** when transforming images.
+   * It's *more important* to save the transforms, than to save the images(!)
+* Use and respect the image metadata
+    * Set pixel spacing and origin in physical units
+* Define transforms in physical units (nm, um, mm, au, whatever) not pixels.
+   * This makes your life super easy when dealing with images of the same thing taken at different resolutions and/or with slightly different fields of view.
+* Respect your origin
+   * Pick it, and stick with it.
+   * Don't define rotations about the center because it's convenient (now), it will cause pain (later).

 # Related topics in these examples

 * [Imglib2](https://imagej.net/ImgLib2) was the basis of everything here.